yumc-afk/SkyRL/skyrl-gym/README.md

 ## Documentation

+To build your first environment, see our [example](https://skyrl.readthedocs.io/en/latest/examples/new_env.html).

-Docs are available at [https://skyrl.readthedocs.io/en/latest/](https://skyrl.readthedocs.io/en/latest/).
+All docs are available at [https://skyrl.readthedocs.io/en/latest/](https://skyrl.readthedocs.io/en/latest/).